emirhantash/Data-Structures-Algorithms/project1.md

     22 | 27 16 2 18 6
    ```

    Step 2: 22 and 27 datas are compares.
-Since 22 is more less than 27, the first two data are complete.
+Since 22 is less than 27, the first two data are complete.
 No changes are made.
 Now the data looks like this:
    ```
     22 27 | 16 2 18 6
    ```